/content/fplgp/us/en/northwest/clean-energy/net-metering/faq.html

 The energy your system generates is first used by your home or business.
 When your system produces more electricity (kWh) than you need, the excess is recorded by the meter as it flows back into our grid.

-"kWh remaining" on your bill shows the excess electricity your system has produced this year.
+"kWh reserve" on your bill shows the excess electricity your system has produced this year.
 If this number is greater than zero, it equals the "renewable energy you delivered" to the grid, minus the "kWh received" from us.

 The requirements to sign up for net metering depend on your systems’ size.
 There are three tiers based on system size:

 Note: All tier sizes are based on the AC Gross Power Rating, which equals the DC rating of your solar array times 0.85.
+Get more information.

 You don’t receive any monetary credit for the energy your system produces.
 Instead, you get “kWh credit” for the excess energy your system generates beyond your consumption.
 If you have a surplus of kWh at the end of the year, we’ll apply a credit to your December bill based on our average annual cost of electricity generation.